 When your girl switches from your native tongue to English midway through a sentence, it’s not because she doesn’t know which language is which.
 Cognitive experts say it’s just that she has more choices available to communicate her feelings and is taking full advantage of them.

-4. When you treat her second language as a chore, she’ll see it
+- When you treat her second language as a chore, she’ll see it as one

 If you’re practicing another language with her at home, that’s great, but make sure to keep the focus on spending time together and enjoying each other’s company—not on giving her a pop-quiz every day.
 “At-home language acquisition doesn’t need to feel like school,” says Dr. Weisleder.
 “Playing games and reading stories together in your home language makes the experience fun for everybody and will broaden her vocabulary, too.”